francisluong/juniper-helpers/README.md

 I intend for this to be a library of TCL/Expect for interaction with Juniper devices.
 Here are some of the types of interaction I will account for:
   - login via cli or NetConf
-  - configure or send commands
+  - perform configuration or send commands for output
-  - get output
+  - process output
-  - do stuff with it
+  - generate configurations
+  - write tests to validate outputs

 Prerequisites
 -------------